griestopf/Fusee.Tutorial/Tutorial03/README.md

 Without being too exact you could say: The vertex shader transforms each vertex from model coordinates to screen coordinates.
 It's not quite exact because, als you already observed, the vertex shader's output coordinate system ranges from -1 to 1 in both screen dimensions, x and y.
-"Real" screen coordinates would be individual pixels.
+"Real" screen coordinates would be 2D-indices to individual pixels.
 So the coordinate system that the vertex shader needs to produce coordinate values for is a somewhat "normalized" screen coordinate system where -1 means left (in x direction) or top (in y direction) and +1 means right (for x) or bottom (for y).
 In addition, very often the vertex shader also performs other tasks, like setting up values needed in the lighting calculation, (bone) animation, just to name a few.

-Once these coordinates are known for all three vertices of a triangle, the render pipeline can figure out which pixels need to be filled with color.
+As soon as these "screen" coordinates are known for all three vertices of a triangle, the render pipeline can figure out which pixels need to be filled with color.
 Then for each of these pixels the pixel shader (provided by you, the programmer) is called.
 This process is called rasterization.

 ![Pixel Shader: Calculate a color for each pixel] (_images/PixelShader.png)

-The
-Once the rendering pipeline knows which of the screen`s pixels are covered by geometry, it can call the pixel shader to do its task and fill any of the pixels covered by geometry with an individually calculated color.
+Once the rendering pipeline knows which of the screen`s pixels are covered by geometry (the dark pixels on the left side of the image above), it can call the pixel shader to do its task and fill any of the pixels covered by geometry with an individually calculated color.

+###Transformations = Matrices
+So what the vertex shader needs to do is: Perform transformations on incoming coordinates.
+Typically, the tranformation performed on each vertex is a composition of a long list of individual simple transformations.
+Consider a car racing game where for a single frame the model of a wheel of the car should be rendered.
+Each vertex of the wheel model is passed in the wheel's model coordinate system.
+From there it should be transformed into the coordinate system of the car's body, so at a translation and some rotations must be performed.
+The whole car is placed somewhere on the game's "World", so another translation and some rotations must be applied.
+The whole scene is seen from some virtual camera which is positioned and oriented somewhere within in the world, so to yield screen coordinates the inverted camera's position and orienation must be applied and at the end the generated image should be perspectively

+As we saw in [Tutorial 01] (../Tutorial01), mathematically we can describe transformations as matrices.

 ##Exercise